Charter Service Merchant Account

 - Chargebacks: Traditional payment processors typically fear high chargeback rates over 3%.
 With the charge of private flights, a chargeback of thousands of dollars may deter standard payment processors.
 Using a merchant account for jet charter is one way to avoid encountering issues when processing chargebacks.
 Chargebacks may occur due to weather, canceled flights, or a client simply changing their mind.

 - Processing Amount: Traditional payment processors are not always prepared to process large amounts at once.
-Owning an airline payment gateway for your jet charter service means charging clients thousands of dollars for each private flight.
-A high-risk merchant account provider is well-prepared to handle large transactions.
+Owning a jet charter payment gateway for your jet charter service means charging clients thousands of dollars for each private flight.
+A good high risk merchant account provider is well-prepared to handle large transactions.

 Reasons to Use a Charter Service Merchant Account